FullStackDeveloper-Kiran/Employees-Oracle-DB/README.md

 5. Write a query to list the name of all the employees who are working as account manager and drawing a salary more than ₹5000.
 6. Write a query to list the names of all the employees who are working as accountant in finance section and drawing a salary less than ₹20000.
 7. Write a query to list the name of all the employees who are working as accountant in finance section and drawing a salary is greater than equal to ₹5000 and less than eqWrite a query to list the employees who are joined in the year between '01-Jan-2004' and '31-Dec-2008'.ual to # Employees-Oracle-DB
+8. Write a query to list the names, salary of all the employees who are working with a commission package.Write a query to list the name, salary of all the employees where employee first name belongs in a specified list.
+9. Write a query to list the first name, last name, Job id of all the employees except "PRESIDENT" & "MGR" in asc order of Salaries.
+10. Write a query to list the name (first and last name), hire date of all the employees who joined before or after 2005.
+11. Write query to list the name (first and last name), hire date of all the employees who joined on 1-JUL-2006,24-MAR-2007,04-JAN-2008 in ascending order of seniority.
+12. Write a query to concatenate first name, last name and job id from employees table in the following format.
+13. Write a query to list the employees who are joined in the year between '01-Jan-2004' and '31-Dec-2008'

 # Wildcard, Special Operators